Not Yet Published

 Andrew comes partway out of his chair, but Judge Xavier is the one who speaks.
 “That’s a serious accusation.
 You’d better have some serious evidence to back it up.”

 “Oh, I do.”
 I pass out copies of an affidavit.
-“This is from Tracy Gerstheimer, Dr. Yang’s long-time office manager, describing conversations with the doctor about Novak’s treatment.
-He was frustrated by the insurer’s veto, but once they didn’t pre-approve, the hospital wouldn’t get paid if he ran more tests.
-When Tracy suggested doing it anyway, he said he’d gotten in trouble for doing that with other patients.
+“This is from Tracy Gerstheimer, Dr. Yang’s long-time office manager.
+She says the doctor was frustrated by the insurer’s veto, but the hospital wouldn’t get paid if he ran more tests.
+When Tracy suggested doing it anyway, he said he’d gotten in trouble before for doing that.
 The hospital threatened to fire him if it happened again.”

 After huddling with his colleagues, Andrew says, “Ms. Gerstheimer is lying.
-Dr. Yang terminated her last year, and this is her way of getting back at him.
-It’s her word against his.”
+Dr. Yang terminated her last year, and this is her way of getting back at him.”

 Having anticipated that attack, I fire back, “Not so.
 Two other patients corroborated Tracy’s story; Dr. Yang told them he got in trouble.”
 I pull those affidavits from my briefcase.